BlackberrieCake137/apps-i-liek-go-brrr/README.md

 - [OpenReads](https://github.com/mateusz-bak/openreads) ^[Monet] ^[Book tracker and scanner.
 Can sync with Goodreads]
 - [ReadYou](https://github.com/Ashinch/ReadYou)^[Monet] ^[Bring back RSS feeds]
 - [Librera Reader](https://github.com/foobnix/LibreraReader) ^[Works amazing with e-ink devices or for simple document viewing and TTS]
+- [Aard 2](https://github.com/itkach/aard2-android) ^[MASSIVELY customizable offline dictionary.
+Perfect for ereaders or tablets with a large amount of space, as you can add the entirety of en.Wiktionary's 2.5 gb database if you choose]

 ## Music & Podcasts 🎷
 - [Gramophone](https://github.com/AkaneTan/Gramophone)^[Monet] ^[offline music player brrr]